-Bullying can happen anywhere and at any time and can involve anyone - children, staff and parents.
+Bullying can happen anywhere and at any time and can involve anyone - children, staff and parents, either at school or at home.

 Bullying is the use of aggression or undermining behaviour with the intention of hurting another person.
 Bullying can be defined also as any discriminatory behaviour that victimises others on grounds of disability, race, sex, religion, culture, age or background.
 Bullying results in pain and distress to the victim.